 Awaji Island:

-A Tour to the Beginning of Japan with Locals
+A Tour to the Origin of Japan with Locals

 Highlights: Incense-making, fish market auction, lunch at a restored farmhouse, a hidden Tadao Ando temple, and more